verhas/javageci/MODULES.md

 ## Introduction

-Java::Geci is a multi module project and it contains several libraries/jar files when it is compiled.
+Java::Geci is a multi module project, and it contains several libraries/jar files when it is compiled.
 The dependency vectors for these jar files are

     <groupId>com.javax0.geci</groupId>
     <artifactId>javageci-MODULE</artifactId>
     <version>version</version>

 expressed as Maven dependency.

 The JPMS module names have the form `geci.MODULE`.
 Here `geci.` is a constant prefix, `MODULE` is the individual module name.

 There are 8 modules (each can stand in place of `MODULE` above):

 * `api` defines the interfaces.